SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Introduction/A simple example.rst

      io.flag := (counter === 0) | io.cond1

 ``counter`` is a register containing an 8-bits unsigned integer, with the initial value 0.
-Assignments to a registers can be read only after the next clock sampling.
+Assignments to change the state of a register are available for read-back only after the next clock sampling.

 .. note::